zhang-informatics/iDISK/README.md

 Note that if there are any concept types that you do not want to consider matching, this can be specified in the Makefile via the `--ignore_concept_types` option in the `connections` recipe.
-Currently, supplement products (concept type DSP) are ignored.
+Currently, only dietary supplement products (concept type DSP) are ignored.

 These connections can be used directly, but it is advisable to filter them to improve precision.
 Two methods of filtering connections are implemented: The first removes connections based on some simple rules